 top of page

-If a WHS risk or hazard presents itself, whether newly or because of changes to existing control measures, the WHS Act states that the PCBU (business, organisation, corporation) must consult with all persons who may be affected by the WHS matter and get their feedback and input on proposals to resolve any associated hazards and risks, before final decisions are made.
+If a WHS risk or hazard presents itself, whether newly or because of changes to existing control measures, the WHS Act states that the organisation must consult with all persons who may be affected by the WHS matter and get their feedback and input on proposals to resolve any associated hazards and risks, before management makes final decisions to resolve the matter.
+This is most commonly formalised by creating workgroups and HSRs to represent the people in those workgroups.

 HSR Frequently Asked Questions